Formulation and calibration of CATKE, a one-equation parameterization for microscale ocean mixing: Introduction

 \section{Introduction}

-Vertical mixing by ocean microturbulence with scales between 1 and 100 meters is an important process affecting, for example, ocean uptake of atmospheric heat and carbon~\cite{price1986diurnal, large1994oceanic, omand2015eddy}, the structure of the ocean interior~\cite{luyten1983ventilated, williams1991role}, and ocean circulation on decadal to millennial time-scales.
-In large-scale ocean models --- from regional models covering tens of kilometers to global ocean models ---microturbulent vertical fluxes are approximately modeled by \textit{parameterizations}.
-Imperfect predictions by microturbulence parameterizations can affect the accuracy of ocean and climate predictions, contributing, for example, to biases in Southern Ocean mixed layer depth \cite{sallee2013assessment, duvivier2018argo}, tropical sea surface temperature \cite{li2014tropical}, and water mass formation~\cite{groeskamp2019water}.
+Vertical mixing by ``microscale'' ocean turbulence, with scales between 1 and 100 meters, is an important process affecting, for example, ocean uptake of atmospheric heat and carbon~\cite{price1986diurnal, large1994oceanic, omand2015eddy}, the structure of the ocean interior~\cite{luyten1983ventilated, williams1991role}, and ocean circulation on decadal to millennial time-scales~\cite{WunschFerrari04,meletetal2025}.
+In large-scale ocean models ---~from regional models covering tens of kilometers to global ocean models~--- microscale turbulent vertical fluxes are approximately modeled by parameterizations.
+Imperfect predictions by turbulence parameterizations contribute to biases in tropical sea surface temperature \cite{li2014tropical}, Southern Ocean boundary layer depth \cite{sallee2013assessment, duvivier2018argo}, and water mass transformation rates~\cite{groeskamp2019water}.
+These errors degrade the accuracy of climate projections that depend on accurate air-sea fluxes \cite<sensitive to sea surface temperature,>{large1994oceanic} and the effective heat capacity of the upper ocean \cite<which scales with the boundary layer depth,>{gregory2000vertical, held2010probing}.

-Ocean microturbulence parameterizations for climate prediction are biased not just because microturbulence is challenging to model, but also because of severe restrictions on model formulation imposed by the computational costs of climate modeling.
-Consider ``two-equation'' parameterizations like $k$--$\epsilon$ \cite{umlauf2003generic, mellor1982development, harcourt2008large}, which estimate turbulent diffusivities for momentum and tracers by evolving turbulent kinetic energy (TKE) together with a second auxiliary variable like TKE dissipation $\epsilon$.
-Two-equation parameterizations are widely used in both regional ocean simulations and aerodynamics and may be considered a gold standard for microturbulence parameterization --- but are rarely used for global ocean climate modeling.
-The reason is that reliable predictions with two-equation models for typical oceanic conditions require time steps shorter than 6 minutes~\cite{reffray2015modelling, reichl2018simplified}, much shorter than the 15--120 minute time steps required for typical current climate applications.

-In this paper we describe a new one-equation microturbulence parameterization designed for climate application called ``CATKE'' featuring a dynamic convective adjustment (CA) model and a budget for turbulent kinetic energy (TKE).
-Like existing one-equation parameterizations widely used in European climate models \cite{gaspar1990simple, blanke1993variability, kuhlbrodt2018low, madec2017nemo, gutjahr2021comparison, jungclaus2022icon}, CATKE predicts downgradient, diffusive momentum and tracer transport through effective turbulent diffusivities in terms of a prognostic TKE variable and a diagnostic mixing length scale model.